Professional Reviews

 CyberGhost VPN Streaming Support

-It’s also great that the provider has a smart DNS, which is a tool that lets you access streaming sites on devices that don’t natively support VPNs, such as gaming consoles and certain smart TVs — some top competitors, such as Proton VPN, don’t have a smart DNS.
+It’s also great that the provider has a smart DNS, which is a tool that lets you use the VPN on devices that don’t natively support VPNs, such as gaming consoles and certain smart TVs — some top competitors, such as Proton VPN, don’t have a smart DNS.
 CyberGhost VPN claims its smart DNS consistently works with Netflix US and UK, and Hulu US.

 CyberGhost VPN Torrenting Support